G4 (group): 2005: G4 and G4 and Friends

 After The X Factor, G4 signed a £1.5 million album deal with Sony BMG.
 Having not been picked up by Cowell, Sony A&R Nick Raphael said that his label decided to pursue the band, stating: "We felt that they were the best act on the show."
 With the rules of The X Factor allowing any non-winning band or artist to sign with anyone, Sony competed with Universal and EMI for G4's signatures.
 Raphael believed their mentor-turned-manager Walsh accepted Sony BMG's advances because the company had a plan of how to work with them as opposed to their competitors who merely had a desire to sign the band.
 In addition, Sony also had a definitive date to release any albums and merchandise, as well as organised structure to make their records.
 During this time, Ansell, who had previously auditioned to be a member of Il Divo, was offered the role of Prince Tamino in Kenneth Branagh's modern adaptation of The Magic Flute, but turned it down to remain with the band.

-The debut album, G4, was released on 28 February 2005, and contained mostly classical covers of popular pop songs, most of which had been performed on The X Factor like "Everybody Hurts", with a few opera tunes such as "Nessun Dorma" and "Flower Duet".
-It reached #1 in time for Mother's Day weekend 2005, and sold over 245,000 copies in the first week.
-Their debut single, "Bohemian Rhapsody", was released on 14 March 2005, and entered the charts at #9.
+The debut album, G4, was released on 28 February 2005, and contained classical covers of popular pop songs, most of which had been performed on The X Factor like "Everybody Hurts", with a few opera tunes such as "Nessun Dorma" and "Flower Duet".
+Most of the tracks are produced by Graham Stack and Brian Rawling.
+The debut single, "Bohemian Rhapsody" cover, was released on 14 March 2005, and entered the charts at #9.
 Following the success of G4, G4 embarked on a 25-day arena tour.
+The album debuted at the number one spot in the UK Albums Chart on the Mother's Day weekend selling 244,671 copies in the first week, becoming the fastest-selling album of 2005.
+It has sold 611,000 copies as of December 2012.